sjtrimble/angular/aio/content/getting-started/index.md

 Imagine a typical shopping experience, such as [Google Express](https://express.google.com):

-*JAF: Use the shopping cart that we'll build*
+*JAF: Use the shopping cart that we'll build.
+Make accessible, so remove animation.
+I have Google Express without animation ready if we want that.*

 <figure>
   <img src='generated/images/guide/toh/component-structure.gif' alt="Angular applications are broken down into a tree of components like on express.google.com">